 nethserver-shorewall-wan-update: disable interface if event is no 'up'.
 Refs #2332

 createlinks, actions: add provider static routes to static-routes-save event.
 Refs #2332

 Handle special static routes for providers.

-#3 Updated by Giacomo Sanchietti about 6 years ago
+#3 Updated by Giacomo Sanchietti over 6 years ago

 - Status changed from ON_DEV to MODIFIED

 - Assignee deleted (

 - % Done changed from 30 to 60